dedevillela/mcx-store/README.md

 - Click on the Cart icon to navigate to the Cart page;
 - Increase or decrease product amount inside the Cart page;
 - Product total price is updated acordingly in the Cart page;
+- Netlify build integration;

 ---

 Hope you like it, and thanks for your time. :clock9:\
-Made with ❤️ in :small_red_triangle: :brazil:
+Made with ❤️ in :small_red_triangle: :brazil: :rooster: